-Differentiating the augmented Lagrangian function $\mathcal{F}$ from \cref{eq:auglag} with respect to the shape- and structural design variables, $d$ and $\gamma$, respectively, and applying the chain-rule:
+Differentiating the augmented Lagrangian function $\mathcal{F}$ from \cref{eq:auglag} with respect to the shape- and structural design variables, $d$ and $\gamma$, respectively, and applying the chain rule:

-The above expressions can be rewritten taking advantage of the arbitrary choice of Lagrangian multipliers, which allows to set certain terms to zero:
+The above expressions can be rewritten by taking advantage of the arbitrary choice of Lagrangian multipliers, which allows setting certain terms to zero:

-Hence, in the adjoint system of equations, to retrieve the Lagrangian multipliers $\bm{\lambda}_a$ and $\bm{\lambda}_s$, the one way coupling is reversed, such that the structural adjoint affects the aerodynamic adjoint - but not the other way around.
+Hence, in the adjoint system of equations, to retrieve the Lagrangian multipliers $\bm{\lambda}_a$ and $\bm{\lambda}_s$, the one-way coupling is reversed, such that the structural adjoint affects the aerodynamic adjoint - but not the other way around.